smallnumbers0/gengar/src/pages/running/chapters/chapter1.md

 We are all experts of self sabotage.

 Ok now that we understand the cycle of self sabotage, we can finally get into learning about running.
+This book is made for beginner's, so if you are not a beginner, it might be better for you to read something else.
+Or not.
+It's up to you.